Sylow theorems: Example applications

-Since Sylow's theorem ensures the existence of p-subgroups of a finite group, it's worthwhile to study groups of prime power order more closely.
+Since Sylow's theorem ensures the existence of p-subgroups of a finite group, it is worthwhile to study groups of prime power order more closely.
 Most of the examples use Sylow's theorem to prove that a group of a particular order is not simple.
 For groups of small order, the congruence condition of Sylow's theorem is often sufficient to force the existence of a normal subgroup.

-Example-1 Groups of order pq, p and q primes with p < q.

-Example-2 Group of order 30, groups of order 20, groups of order p2q, p and q distinct primes are some of the applications.

-Example-3 (Groups of order 60): If the order |G| = 60 and G has more than one Sylow 5-subgroup, then G is simple.
+Burnside's pa qb theorem states that if the order of a group is the product of one or two prime powers, then it is solvable, hence not not simple (except if it is cyclic of prime order).

 Cyclic group orders

 Some non-prime numbers n are such that every group of order n is cyclic.
 One can show that n = 15 is such a number using the Sylow theorems: Let G be a group of order 15 = 3 · 5 and n3 be the number of Sylow 3-subgroups.
 Then n3 $\mid$ 5 and n3 ≡ 1 (mod 3).
 The only value satisfying these constraints is 1; therefore, there is only one subgroup of order 3, and it must be normal (since it has no distinct conjugates).
 Similarly, n5 must divide 3, and n5 must equal 1 (mod 5); thus it must also have a single normal subgroup of order 5.
 Since 3 and 5 are coprime, the intersection of these two subgroups is trivial, and so G must be the internal direct product of groups of order 3 and 5, that is the cyclic group of order 15.
 Thus, there is only one group of order 15 (up to isomorphism).

+More generally, one can show with a similar argument that if n = pq, where p and q are distinct prime numbers such that p does not divide q-1, then every group of order n is cyclic.
+The condition of p not dividing q-1 is necessary: as an example, the dihedral group Dp, where p is an odd prime, has order 2p but is not cyclic.

 Small groups are not simple

-A more complex example involves the order of the smallest simple group that is not cyclic.
-Burnside's pa qb theorem states that if the order of a group is the product of one or two prime powers, then it is solvable, and so the group is not simple, or is of prime order and is cyclic.
-This rules out every group up to order 30 = 2 · 3 · 5.
+A more complicated application is to find the order of the smallest simple group that is not cyclic.
+Burnside's pa qb theorem rules out every group up to order 30 = 2 · 3 · 5.